Skip to main content

 The Index is based on a composite methodology, with 3 interrelated dimensions categorised into 18 thematic areas and 76 sub-thematic areas.
 The Index takes cross-cutting issues into account throughout its analysis, with particular attention placed on gender equality and human rights.

 Data collection for the EaP Index involves two components: an expert questionnaire and desk research.
-The questionnaire, answered by 60+ independent civil society experts from the six EaP countries, includes over 800 questions on various indicators.
-88 new questions were added in 2023 for gender equality.
-Answers are coded numerically (1 = yes, 0 = no, 0.5 = partially).
-Desk research complements this by gathering national data, reports, and international indexes, aiming to map new legislation, assess its quality, and inform the Sustainable Development Goals section.
-Scores ranging from 0.00 to 1.00 reflect positive assessments or lack of progress in measured concepts.
+The questionnaire is completed by over 60 independent civil society experts from the six EaP countries, with responses coded numerically (1 = yes, 0 = no, 0.5 = partially).
+Desk research complements this by collecting national data, reports, and international indexes to map new legislation, assess its quality, and inform the Sustainable Development Goals section.
+Scores ranging from 0.00 to 1.00 reflect either positive assessments or a lack of progress in the measured areas.

 Following data collection, online Focus Groups are convened across the Index’s main thematic areas, with local experts from each of the six EaP countries, along with the EaP CSF Index team.
 These focus groups cross-check data for consistency, validate findings with local experts and coordinators, identify case studies, develop cross-country insights, and generate targeted recommendations.
 Additionally, preliminary results are compared with previous editions of the Index.